mounta11n/paste/README.md

 # How to build with docker :whale2:
 1. Download / clone this repo
 2. Run `docker compose up`
-If you don't want to use docker compose, you need to make a volume for `uploads` and `data` folder (see the docker compose for reference)
+Make sure to make an `uploads` folder to store uploaded files

 # How to build without docker 📟
 1. Download / clone this repo